 If you enjoy the tartness of rose hip, the best time to harvest is early fall, before the first frost.
 However, if you gather them just after the first frost, you’ll find a sweeter fruit.
 That brief cold snap increases the sugar content, leading to a slightly sweeter fruit.

-Before you set out on your first foraging trip, you can find dried rose hip in the tea section of most grocery stores.
+Before you set out on your first foraging trip, you can find dried rose hip here or in the tea section of most grocery stores.
 You can brew a cup to see if the taste is to your liking.

 Are Rose Hips Edible Raw

 If you want to eat a rose hip raw, it’s much like eating a berry.
 It would be best to take care not to eat the tiny hairs inside, where the seeds are found.
-These tiny hairs will irritate the linings of your digestion system.
+These tiny hairs will irritate the linings of your digestive system.
 It can cause some serious distress!

 You should also be careful when handling those tiny hairs and seeds.
 Pranksters across the world have been known to dry and grind these hairy seeds.
 They make a wonderfully itchy itching powder.
 Medical scientists use these techniques when testing anti-itch medications’ efficiency and creams, so watch out!